 Letter of Recommendation

 The letter of recommendation (LOR) should be obtained from an IMSE faculty member.
-The LOR must be delivered to the IE Graduate Program Assistant by the faculty member who wrote the letter.
+The LOR must be delivered to the IE Graduate Program Coordinator by the faculty member who wrote the letter.
 If the document is emailed, the email must be sent by the faculty member.
 If an LOR is submitted contrary to these instructions, it will not be marked as having been received and the entire application may be marked as “Incomplete.”

 Transcript and Undergraduate Graduation Plan

 These documents must be obtained by your undergraduate academic advisor.
 Applying to the concurrent program is not permitted until you have spoken with your advisor and created a graduation plan.
 Please note: you must upload a copy of the grad plan you completed with your academic advisor.

 - Concurrent B.S./Master’s IE Flowchart 2020-2021